uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 #### End to End Testing

-BowFolios uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.
+UHM Lost and Found uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.

-The BowFolios end-to-end test code employs the page object model design pattern.
-In the [bowfolios tests/ directory](https://github.com/bowfolios/bowfolios/tree/main/app/tests), the file [tests.testcafe.js](https://github.com/bowfolios/bowfolios/blob/main/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
+The UHM Lost and Found end-to-end test code employs the page object model design pattern.
+In the [uhm-lost-found tests/ directory](https://github.com/uhm-lost-and-found/uhm-lost-and-found/tree/main/app/tests), the file [tests.testcafe.js](https://github.com/uhm-lost-and-found/uhm-lost-and-found/blob/main/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
 The remaining files in the directory contain "page object models" for the various pages in the system (i.e. Home, Landing, Interests, etc.) as well as one component (navbar).
 This organization makes the test code shorter, easier to understand, and easier to debug.

-To run the end-to-end tests in development mode, you must first start up a BowFolios instance by invoking `meteor npm run start` in one console window.
+To run the end-to-end tests in development mode, you must first start up a UHM Lost and Found instance by invoking `meteor npm run start` in one console window.

 Then, in another console window, start up the end-to-end tests with: